There is a problem

 There were some errors found on this page:

-If you have a private residential tenancy, you can apply to Rent Service Scotland to challenge a rent increase you disagree with.
+If you have a private residential tenancy, Rent Service Scotland can check your rent increase and set the rent your landlord can charge.

 How long you have to apply